Ludlow railway station: Accidents and incidents

-Ludlow is the fourth busiest station by passenger numbers in Shropshire after Shrewsbury, Telford Central and Wellington.

-Facilities and access
+Facilities

 There are two platforms — platform 1 is the northbound platform (for Shrewsbury) and platform 2 is the southbound platform (for Hereford).
-Whilst there is level access to the ticket office and platform 1, the footbridge can only be reached by steps from that platform, and level access to platform 2 is via a ramp down from Quarry Gardens; a long path provides a level access route that runs over the tunnel entrance between the platforms.
+There is level access to the ticket office and platform 1, the footbridge can now be reached by a recently installed lift from that platform.
+Level access to platform 2 is via a ramp down from Quarry Gardens, which also provides a ramp to the platform from the footbridge.
+A long path also provides a level access route that runs over the tunnel entrance between the platforms.

-Facilities include a staffed ticket office (where railway-related books and light refreshments are available to buy), car parking, weatherproof platform shelters, and an accessible adapted toilet.
-The station is served by Ludlow's two frequent 'town' bus services, the 701 and 722.
+Facilities include a staffed ticket office (where railway-related books and light refreshments are available to buy), car parking, small weatherproof platform shelters, and an accessible adapted toilet.

+The station is served by Ludlow's two frequent town bus services, the 701 and 722.

 The goods shed (on the former goods yard that closed in 1968) adjacent to the railway line to the north of Station Drive is now home to the Ludlow Brewery.
 It has been renovated and is open to the public, with information on local railway history.

+Services

+Passenger services are currently provided by Transport For Wales.
+The standard off-peak weekday service in trains per hour is: